onepub-dev/dcli/README.md

-# dcli - a library and tools for building bash style cli scripts using the Dart programming language.
+# DCli - a library and tools for building bash style cli scripts using the Dart programming language.

 # Contents
 * [Overview](#overview)